 British Acts Anger the Colonies

-By the 1760’s, more than 150 years after the first English settlement in North America was established, the American colonies were thriving.
-The British parliament elected to pass a series of acts between 1760 and 1775 that would create and/or increase taxes on goods, commerce, and trade in the colonies.
+By the 1760’s, European colonists had been settled in North America for over 150 years and the American colonies were thriving.
+Britain's Parliament passed a series of acts between 1760 and 1775 that would create and/or increase taxes on goods, commerce, and trade in the colonies.

-The first act was The Sugar Act passed in 1764.
-The act placed a tax on sugar and molasses imported into the colonies.
+The first act was the Sugar Act, which was passed in 1764.
+This placed a tax on sugar and molasses imported into the colonies.

 The Townshend Acts were a series of acts passed in 1767 and 1768 that placed indirect taxes on imports British goods such as glass, lead, pants, paper, and tea.
 These acts were also met with protests from the colonies, and the British government had to send troops to enforce the taxes.